wsaada19/CommunityQuests/README.md

         questDuration: 1d # The quest will last for 1 day or until the goal is reached, whichever comes first
         rewards: # set customized rewards for player's who contribute to the quest ...
 Rewards format is shown below ...
-    OtherQuest: Other quest info...
+    OtherQuest: # Config for another quest
 ```

 ### displayName (required)

-The name that will be shown for the quest you've created
+The name that will be shown for the quest you've created used in messages and GUIs.

 ### displayItem (optional)

-The material that will be used to display a quest in /cq view, start and stop commands.View [this list](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html)
+The material that will be used to display a quest in /cq view, start and stop commands.
+[View this list](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html)
 for available materials.

 ### description (required)